lavanyamawale14/tree-monitoring-project/README.md

 A Geo-Tag Based Tree Monitoring System that tracks tree locations, health status, and environmental impact using an interactive dashboard and map.

-This project helps organizations, campuses, and environmental groups digitally track planted trees, monitor their health, and analyze environmental impact such as CO₂ absorption and oxygen production.
+This system helps organizations and campuses monitor plantation efforts, analyze environmental impact, and manage tree health digitally.

 🚀 Features
 🌳 Tree Management

 Register new trees

-Store tree species, location, and health status
+Store species, location, and health status

-Maintain a centralized tree database
+Maintain centralized tree records

-📍 Geo-Location Tracking
+📍 Location Tracking

-View tree locations on an interactive map
+View trees on an interactive map

 Monitor plantation areas